SK11GS/Builders-Glitch/aiengine.md

-### Overview of ClearView Engine
+### Overview of ClearView AI Engine

-ClearView's system relies heavily on AI to drive its core business operations, particularly in generating revenue, fostering trust between candidates and hiring companies, and ensuring effective candidate matching.
-The goal is to overcome the limitations of existing Applicant Tracking Systems (ATS).
+ClearView's solution heavily relies on AI to drive its core business function, particularly in generating revenue, fostering trust between candidates and hiring companies, and ensuring effective candidate matching.

-### Driving Factors
+### System Components
-To meet these goals, the AI-driven components have been grouped into the core AI engine, which includes the following modules:
+The components below constitute the ClearView AI Engine, which handles core business functionalities.

-* **Resume Enhancer**: Enhances candidate resumes for better matching.
+* **Resume Enhancer** component provides resume improvement and refinement tips,
-* **Anonymizer**: Ensures anonymization of sensitive information.
+* **Anonymizer** eliminates all sensitive information from the resume to prevent any hiring bias.
-* **Talent Match Score**: Provides scoring for matching candidates to job opportunities.
+* **S.M.A.R.T Profile** provides a structured, detailed profile of the candidate using SMART methodology for more accurate matching.
-* **S.M.A.R.T Profile**: Provides a structured, detailed profile of candidates for more accurate matching.
+* **Talent Match Score** provides a match score that determines a candidate for the job opportunity fit.
-* **TalentBridge**: Facilitates communication and interaction between candidates and employers.
+* **Talent Bridge**: Matches the candidates to job postings.
-* **Company Profile Finder**: Finds and curates profiles for hiring companies.
+* **Company Profile Finder**: Assists the company’s onboarding process by suggesting publicly available company data.

 ### Component View
 * Diagram will be inserted here